yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 Identifying problematic folks outside the community is one thing, but how do we combat dangerous trends among our own?
 Let me introduce you to my two best friends, **active moderators** and **empowered community members**.
 Both forces work with unceasing vigilance to create a default "standard" of allowable discourse in our space, which must be constantly reinforced.

 #### Culture Eats Policy For Second Breakfast
-Moderators are trusted users empowered with the authority to enforce our community rules, guidelines and culture.
+Moderators are trusted users empowered with the authority to enforce our community rules, guidelines, and culture.
 To be effective they must be both active in the community _and_ ever vigilant.
 The latter can be exhausting, which is why extant policies that stand against pernicious behavior are an absolute must.

 For reference, the following are verbatim the Discord server rules, released as CC-BY-SA 4.0.